Thaiseboy/Hi-/README.md

 # Hi there! 😄

-Welkom in mijn kleurrijke digitale wereld! 🚀 Dit is mijn allereerste README, en ik kan niet wachten om je een beetje meer te vertellen over wie ik ben.
+Welkom in mijn kleurrijke digitale wereld! 🚀 Dit is mijn allereerste README.

 ## Over mij